Scrayil/k-means/README.md

 https://freakonometrics.hypotheses.org/19156.
 Accessed 05 July 2023.*

 ## Requirements

 Before building the project it is necessary to perform some steps:
-1. The dataset used is big, it has been stored with the git-lfs framework, make sure to install [Git-LFS](https://git-lfs.com/) if necessary.
+1. The dataset used is big and it has been stored with the git-lfs framework,.
+Make sure to install [Git-LFS](https://git-lfs.com/) if necessary.
 2. Install the appropriate CUDA libraries on your system.
 See: [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit)
 3. Change the CUDA properties inside the "CmakeLists.txt" file accordingly to your GPU characteristics.
 4. Set the environment variable required to locate your nvcc compiler like this: